defiweb/go-eth/README.md

 # go-eth

-This library is a comprehensive Go package designed to interact with the Ethereum blockchain.
-It provides robust tools for connecting to Ethereum nodes, sending transactions, and handling smart contract events.
-Whether you're developing a decentralized application or conducting blockchain analysis, this package offers everything you need.
+This library is a Go package designed to interact with the Ethereum blockchain.

-Key features include:

-- **RPC Client**: Supports HTTP, WebSocket, and IPC transports with advanced middleware capabilities
-- **ABI Package**: Comprehensive ABI encoder/decoder with Human-Readable ABI support
-- **Transaction Support**: All transaction types including Legacy, EIP-1559, EIP-2930, and EIP-4844 (blob transactions)
-- **Wallet Management**: Support for JSON keystore, HD wallets, and mnemonic phrases
-- **Cryptographic Functions**: Built-in support for ECDSA signing, Keccak hashing, and KZG4844 proofs
-- **Extensible Design**: Modular architecture with customizable transport hijackers and middleware

 <!-- TOC -->
 * [go-eth](#go-eth)